 At Widewell, we want our children to develop an informed concern and consider the quality of their world; leaving us with a clear understanding of what it means to be a global citizen in today’s world.

-At Widewell, geography is taught in three whole terms during a two-year rolling programme.
-We have carefully designed our thematic curriculum in which opportunities to apply knowledge and skills from other subjects are woven into historical, geographical and scientific theme headings.
-This ensures that concepts are revisited in different contexts and link to and build upon previous learning wherever possible.
+At Widewell, geography is taught every half term (6 units per year).
+We have carefully designed our thematic curriculum in which opportunities to apply knowledge and skills from other subjects are woven into historical, geographical, and scientific theme headings.
+This ensures that concepts are revisited in different contexts and linked to and built upon previous learning wherever possible.

 Teachers have identified the key knowledge and skills of each blocked theme and consideration has been given to ensure that there is progression across themes and throughout each year group.
 At the beginning of each theme, children are able to convey what they know already as well as what they would like to find out.
 This informs planning and also ensures that lessons are relevant and take account of children’s different starting points.

 We provide quality geographical visits that take full advantage of our locality and extensive opportunities for fieldwork and learning outside the classroom.
 Knowledge Organisers act as an aide-memoire of key knowledge and are shared with parents.

 Units of study are chosen to suit particular year groups, based on cross-curricular links and the complexity of concepts taught within them.
 Our immediate locality is explored first in the early years and KS1 and we continue to reference and build on knowledge across the school.